8ta4/plist/README.md

 > How do I use the tool?

-1. First things first, open up your terminal and run this command:
+1. First, open your terminal and make sure you're in the project directory where plist is installed.
+If you're not sure, use the cd command to navigate there.

+2. Run this command:

    ```bash
    plist